swarmlibs/promstack/README.md

 > [!IMPORTANT]
 > The Prometheus Agent is currently not configurable.
 It is designed to be deployed globally to all nodes and automatically discover services, tasks and scrape the metrics from those deployed within the node and send the metrics to the Prometheus server.

-### Configure Remote Write
-Remote write is a feature that allows Prometheus servers to send samples to a remote storage system e.g. Thanos, Cortex, Grafana Mimir, etc.

-By default, the remote write is disabled.
-To enable the remote write, you need to specify the following environment variables:
-- `PROMETHEUS_REMOTE_WRITE_ENABLED`: Enable remote write for Prometheus server, default is `false`
-- `PROMETHEUS_REMOTE_WRITE_URL`: The remote write URL for Prometheus server to send the metrics to.

 ### Configure Alertmanager
 Alertmanager is a Prometheus component that handles alerts sent by client applications such as the Prometheus server.
 It takes care of deduplicating, grouping, and routing them to the correct receiver integrations such as email, PagerDuty, Slack, etc.